jthurteau/mr/README.md

    - Mr provides a sample .gitignore, but configuring the project repo is left up to the developer
  - override_token
    - String prefix for files that start with the 'localize_token', but are "samples" intended to be included in the repo
-   - Defaults to 'example.', e.g. local-dev.example.project.yaml is an example of what you might put into the local copy of local-dev.project.yaml file.
+   - Defaults to 'example.', e.g. local-dev.example.vuppeteer.yaml is an example of what you might put into the local copy of local-dev.vuppeteer.yaml file.
    - Mr provides a sample .gitignore, but configuring the project repo is left up to the developer
  - load_local_facts
    - String or Boolean indicating whether or not to use a "local facts file" as part of the build process.
-   - Defaults to './vuppet/local-dev.project.yaml', assuming the localize_token is 'local-dev.' and active_path is './vuppet'
+   - Defaults to './vuppet/local-dev.vuppeteer.yaml', assuming the localize_token is 'local-dev.' and active_path is './vuppet'
    - must be in allowed_read_path

 Other options can be passed in the Vagrantfile, or set during the initialization process from configuration files.
 Generally the consideration behind where they should be set hinges on making it clear how the project is built without an overwhelming level of detail up-front.

  - facts
-   - Hash of values constituting parameters to building the sandbox VM, or string name (not including .yaml) for the project build configuration.
+   - Hash of values constituting parameters to building the sandbox VM, or string name (ommitting the .yaml extension) for the build configuration.
    - These values will be directly available to both Mr and Puppet ('puppet_fact_source' changes this behavior)
-   - If the value is a hash, the default configuration also still loads \[active_path]/project.yaml if it exists
+   - If the value is a hash, the default configuration file (\[active_path]/vuppeteer.yaml) is still loaded if it exists
    - additional values from other .yaml files in the active path are also be merged into the facts depending on configuration
  - generated
    - Hash of facts to be generated (e.g. by randomized methods)